 Dr Gonçalo SantosAssistant Professor

-Gonçalo Santos (江紹龍) is a Joint Assistant Professor in the Department of Sociology and the Hong Kong Institute for the Humanities and Social Sciences.
-Prior to joining the University of Hong Kong in 2013, he was an LSE Fellow at the London School of Economics and Political Science (2007-2011) and a Senior Research Fellow at the Max Planck Institute for Social Anthropology in Halle/Saale (2011-2013).
+Gonçalo SANTOS is an Assistant Professor at the Department of Sociology and the HK Institute for the Humanities and Social Sciences.
+He was trained as an anthropologist at the London School of Economics and the ISCTE – University Institute of Lisbon.
+His first single-authored book focuses on the history of anthropological knowledge and shows his interdisciplinary training in socio-cultural anthropology and social studies of science and technology.
+Prior to joining the University of Hong Kong, he was an LSE Fellow at the London School of Economics (2007-2011) and a Senior Research Fellow at the Max Planck Institute for Social Anthropology in Halle, Germany (2011-2013).

-His research has been published in leading journals such as Current Anthropology, Journal of the Royal Anthropological Institute, Modern Asian Studies, and East Asian Science, Technology, and Society.
-He is the co-editor of two major volumes: Chinese Kinship: Contemporary Anthropological Perspectives (Routledge, 2009) and Transforming Patriarchy: Chinese Families in the 21st Century (University of Washington Press, 2017).
-He is also the co-editor of a special issue of Modern Asian Studies on “Love, Marriage, and Intimate Citizenship in contemporary China and India” (July 2016).
-His first monograph – entitled The Anthropological School of Coimbra 1885-1950 (Imprensa de Ciências Sociais, 2005) – revisits the history of osteological collections and racial categories in Western Europe and reflects his interdisciplinary training in socio-cultural anthropology and science and technology studies.
+Dr. Santos’ research has featured in leading journals such as Current Anthropology, Journal of the Royal Anthropological Institute, Modern Asian Studies, Journal of Family History, and Technology and Culture (Forthcoming).
+He is the co-editor of two books that are widely used in undergraduate and postgraduate teaching: Chinese Kinship.
+Contemporary Anthropological Perspectives (Routledge, 2009) and Transforming Patriarchy.
+Chinese Families in the 21st Century (U of Washington Press, 2017).
+Dr. Santos is also the co-editor of a special issue on “Love, Marriage, and Intimate Citizenship in contemporary China and India” (Modern Asian Studies, 2016) and a forthcoming special issue on pregnancy, childbirth, and reproductive technologies in East Asia (Technology and Culture).

 Philanthropy, Humanitarianism, and Everyday Ethics

 Technology, Gender, and Reproductive Labor in East Asia